Saturday, January 18, 2025

 How to Stay Married: The Most Insane Story Ever Told (Libby).
 This book's power comes from humorist author Harrison Scott Key's fearlessness in revealing the most raw, intimate emotions surrounding his wife's infidelity.
 My full review is here.

-May the Wolf Die (Libby).
+May the Wolf Die (Libby, Italy).
 Named one of the New York Times "best crime novels of 2024"--this debut novel from scientist/researcher/author Elizabeth Heidler nails all the gritty Naples details down to the trash strewn highways that contrast with the breathtaking coastal waters.
 Her experience living in Naples for 3 years more than a decade ago—working as a research analyst at the US Navy base in Capodichino—shines through with her careful eye for all things Bella Napoli.
 Having lived there for three years myself-I can attest she gets it right.
 One disclaimer: We should have read this instead of listening--the narrator's Scottish? accent trying to do dialogue in Italian was VERY distracting.

 Barbarians at the Gate: The Fall of RJR Nabisco (Libby).
 Currently listening.
 I accidentally got the abridged version (~3 hours) instead of the unabridged (~22 hours) which ended up being a good call as this book was just okay for me--not being super into business and deal-making--I shouldn't have been surprised.
 It's well written and the details and conversation reflect the incredible work put in by the authors.